Ishanjingar10/Ishan_CodeHub/README.md

 It is a simple implementation of the Tic Tac Toe game using the Tkinter library in Python.
 Here's a brief description:

-Tkinter Setup: The code starts by importing the necessary modules from Tkinter and creating the root window with the specified dimensions and title.
+1. **Tkinter Setup**: The code starts by importing the necessary modules from Tkinter and creating the root window with the specified dimensions and title.

-Game Logic: The game logic is implemented using a dictionary board to represent the Tic Tac Toe board, where keys represent board positions and values represent the current state (either "X" or "O").
-The turn variable keeps track of whose turn it is ("X" or "O").
-There's also a game_end variable to track if the game has ended.
+2. **Game Logic**: The game logic is implemented using a dictionary `board` to represent the Tic Tac Toe board, where keys represent board positions and values represent the current state (either "X" or "O").
+The `turn` variable keeps track of whose turn it is ("X" or "O").
+There's also a `game_end` variable to track if the game has ended.

-Winning and Draw Check: Functions checkForWin() and checkForDraw() are defined to check for a winning condition or a draw.
+3. **Winning and Draw Check**: Functions `checkForWin()` and `checkForDraw()` are defined to check for a winning condition or a draw.

-Restart Game Function: The restartGame() function resets the game state when the "Restart Game" button is clicked.
+4. **Restart Game Function**: The `restartGame()` function resets the game state when the "Restart Game" button is clicked.

-Play Function: The play() function is called when a button on the game grid is clicked.
+5. **Play Function**: The `play()` function is called when a button on the game grid is clicked.
 It updates the button text based on the current player's turn and updates the board state accordingly.
 It also checks for a win or draw condition after each move.

-Tic Tac Toe Board: The Tic Tac Toe grid is created using Tkinter buttons arranged in a 3x3 grid layout.
-Each button is configured to call the play() function when clicked.
+6. **Tic Tac Toe Board**: The Tic Tac Toe grid is created using Tkinter buttons arranged in a 3x3 grid layout.
+Each button is configured to call the `play()` function when clicked.

-Restart Button: A "Restart Game" button is provided to allow players to restart the game.
+7. **Restart Button**: A "Restart Game" button is provided to allow players to restart the game.

-Main Loop: The root.mainloop() function starts the Tkinter event loop, allowing the GUI to interact with the user.
+8. **Main Loop**: The `root.mainloop()` function starts the Tkinter event loop, allowing the GUI to interact with the user.